How to find quality clothes this Second Hand September

 A group of people looking at clothes in a gym.

 While it works out as one of the cheapest ways to shop second hand, it’s probably the least organised.
-Clothes are sometimes on racks, although often laid out on large tables, so things can get messy pretty quickly.
-You’ll have to be assertive and willing to ransack a little, but once you get into it, you might find it to be a lot of fun.
+Clothes are sometimes on racks, although often laid out on large tables, so things can get messy pretty quickly - you’ll have to be assertive and willing to ransack a little.

 🎁 Get £15 cashback